 This competency-based noncredit course is designed to prepare adult learners to develop the skills, mindset, and aptitudes necessary for success in their career and educational journey.
 Students will focus on three core areas: career exploration and development, job search, and workplace readiness.
 In the area of career exploration and development, students will learn how to identify their own values, skills, and interests and apply these to the career life-cycle by using what they have learned to research career and educational opportunities.
 Students will develop tools and materials (resume, cover letter, references, networking approaches, and interview skills) to prepare them to be a strong candidate when applying for jobs in their chosen field.

-The course will also help students develop the foundational mindsets and soft skills identified by employers as essential to allow them to flourish in the workplace.
-Workplace readiness topics include goal setting, decision making, time management, organization, growth mindset, initiative, motivation, adaptability, professionalism, interpersonal skills, communication and work-life wellness.

-Course content will be offered in various modalities through self-directed learning modules that include videos, activities, self-assessment, resources, career portfolio development, and practical exercises.
+The course will feature topics such as workplace readiness, goal setting, decision making, time management, organization, growth mindset, initiative, motivation, adaptability, professionalism, interpersonal skills, communication, and work-life wellness.
+Course content will be offered in various modalities through self-directed learning competencies that include videos, activities, self-assessment, resources, career portfolio development, and practical exercises.